plphuc/daisy-2nd/README.md

 4. Check GitHub Actions log for the deployment status and the production path to access the task.

 ## Prolific Deployment :rocket:
+- We only have production deployment for Prolific.
 - Example in `app/hydra_configs/conf/prod_prolific.yaml`.
 - Prolific only uses EC2 architecture.
 - Make sure to configure `PROLIFIC_API_KEY`.